holochain/docs-pages/src/concepts/3_source_chain.md

+---
-# 3. The Source Chain: A Personal Data Journal
+title: "3.
+The Source Chain: A Personal Data Journal"
+---

 ::: coreconcepts-intro
 Each user in a Holochain network creates and stores their own data in a journal called a **source chain**.
 Each journal entry is cryptographically signed by its author and is immutable once written.